How To Build A Happy Marriage

 Show Your Appreciation

-As a dating couple, you may have frequently expressed your appreciation for your partner.
-You may have done this in many ways such as a hug and kiss upon seeing them after a long day, or by planning special surprises for them.
-After years of marriage, couples can become more accustomed to seeing their partner every day and may think less often about showing that special appreciation.
+As a dating couple, you may have expressed appreciation for your partner in many ways, such as a hug and kiss upon seeing them after a long day or by planning special surprises for them.
+After years of marriage, couples can become more accustomed to seeing their partner every day and may not make the same gestures.

 Allow Some Silence